alfg/alfg.github.io/index.md

 ![Alfred Gutierrez](http://www.gravatar.com/avatar/922ef4d7e597243ff0de75bdfea9b424.png?size=200)

 Hello, my name is Alfred.
-I am currently a Software Developer at [Fandango](http://fandango.com), working on [FandangoNOW](http://fandangonow.com).
+I am currently a Senior Software Developer at [Fandango](http://fandango.com), working on [FandangoNOW](http://fandangonow.com).
 I've also worked as an Application Developer at Precision Development, a software consulting firm, and as Web Developer at [Phenomenex](http://www.phenomenex.com), a chromatography company in the biotechnology industry.

-I write software mostly for the web, with an emphasis on the frontend UI/UX.
-My weapons of choice are Python and Javascript, but I also have experience and knowledge in C#/ASP.NET, Node.js, Golang and PHP.
+I write software mostly for the web, and I am well-versed in Javascript, Python and Go.

+I also specialize in frontend & microservices architecture, media playback & packaging for protected content (DRM), and p2p-based technologies such as BitTorrent and Bitcoin.

 I'm always working on side projects in the evenings.
 I'm currently working on
 <a href="http://guildbit.com">Guildbit</a>, a free, donation-based service for deploying temporary